jtn017/capstone/README.md

 ![alt text](docs/images/apparatus.png?raw=true)

 As shown in the diagram above, each motorcycle in the V2X system consists of the 4 main components:

 - [Avnet ZedBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/zedboard/)
 - [PYNQ Z2](http://www.pynq.io/board.html)
 - WiFi Module
 - OLED Screen

 The data flow is from one V2X TX to the other V2X RX is described as:

 - ZedBoard1 SW creates a data packet and processes it (via TX Baseband/Modulator SW)
-- ZedBoard1 SW buffers processed data for transmission
+- ZedBoard1 SW buffers processed data for transmission via DMA and the Digital-to-Analog (DAC).
-- ZedBoard2 PL processes the transmitted waveform (via RX Demod PL)
+- ZedBoard2 PL processes the transmitted waveform (via RX Demodulator IP)
-- ZedBoard2 PL stores demodulated data into UIO
+- ZedBoard2 PL stores demodulated data into a RAM accessed via UIO on the ARM.
 - ZedBoard2 SW retrieves demodulated data and processes it (via RX Baseband SW)
 - ZedBoard2 SW sends data to HUD using HTTP requests

 ## Waveform Description and Data Packet
 The waveform consists of QPSK modulated data on the WiFi band (both TX/RX using the same frequency).
 TDMA is used to schedule transmission between motorcycles, and also to calculate distance between the motorcycles.

 - Throughput: 78.4 kbps
 - Minimum Required Sampling Frequency: 1.58 Msps
 - Carrier Frequency: 2.4GHz (WiFi band)